-- 1. Estimate the area under the curve $y = x^2$ on the interval [0,4] in four different ways: - a.
+- 1. Estimate the area under the curve $y = x^2$ on the interval [0,4] in five different ways: - a.
 Divide [0,4] into four equal subintervals, and use the left endpoint on each subinterval as the sample point. - b.
 Divide [0,4] into four equal subintervals, and use the right endpoint on each subinterval as the sample point. - c.
-Divide [0,4] into eight equal subintervals, and use the left endpoint on each subinterval as the sample point. - d.
+Divide [0,4] into four equal subintervals, and use the midpoint of each subinterval as the sample point. - d.
+Divide [0,4] into eight equal subintervals, and use the left endpoint on each subinterval as the sample point. - e.
 Divide [0,4] into eight equal subintervals, and use the right endpoint on each subinterval as the sample point.

 For each of the above, draw a rough sketch.
-Use your sketch to determine which estimates will give areas that are larger than the desired area, and which will give areas smaller than the desired area.
+Use your sketch to help determine which estimates will give areas that are larger than the desired area, and which will give areas smaller than the desired area.